neu-se/CS4530-Spring-2022/Assignments/project-deliverable.md

 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 ### 10% Demonstration
 Each instructor will provide details regarding expectations for the demo.
+The schedule and manner of these demos might also vary from section to section.

 ## Individual Reflection